 - Physical therapy

 - Smoking cessation programs

 All Other Beneficiaries Enrolled in a TRICARE Prime Plan

 - You must have prior authorization for all specialty care.

-- Your primary care manager (PCM) will coordinate the referral and prior authorization at the same time.
+- Your primary care manager gets your referral and prior authorization at the same time.

-You must have prior authorization for the following services before getting care:
+You must get prior authorization from your regional contractor for the following services:

 - Adjunctive dental care

 - Applied behavioral analysis